Putin tells Russian gas exporters to look east

 "It is important to continue comprehensive gas fields development of Yamal and northern part of Krasnoyarsk region, to launch tens of deposits.
 I am sure it will be implemented," Putin said during the launching ceremony.

-Gazprom expects that gas output in Nadym-Pur-Taz will decline to 300 billion cubic meters (bcm) in 2015 from 400 bcm at present, and further to 230 bcm in 2020.
+Gazprom expects that gas output in Nadym-Pur-Taz will decline to 300 billion cubic metres (bcm) in 2015 from 400 bcm at present, and further to 230 bcm in 2020.

 But tapping the new and distant reserves beneath the permafrost requires vast investments, and conditions are harsh, with temperatures dipping below minus 50 Celsius (minus 58 Fahrenheit) in winter.
 Sometimes night shift workers have to grip a rope to avoid being blown by blizzards into the tundra.